ppeetteerrs/personal-website/content/series/probability_theory/1_measuring_the_reals/index.md

 ## 3.2 Lebesgue Outer Measure

-> We can cover every possible set with elemental sets to get an "outer" measure.
+> We can cover every possible set with elemental sets to get an outer measure.

 Given the elementary measure, we can approximate the **"outer" volume of an arbitrary set** by covering it with countably many elementary boxes.

 {{<aside title="Lebesgue Outer Measure" type="blue">}}
 $$\mu^*(E) := \inf \\{ \sum \limits_{j \in J} \mu_0(B_j) : (B_j)_{j \in J} \text{ covers } E \text{; J at most countable} \\} $$
 {{</aside>}}

 *Note that the Lebesgue outer measure can be infinity because the sum of countable finite numbers can be infinity.*

-The outer measure is close to our desired measure, but it is unfortunately not additive (see Book Chapter 7.3).
+The outer measure is close to our desired measure, but it is unfortunately not countably additive yet (see Book Chapter 7.3).

-{{<aside title="Properties of Lebesgue Outer Measure (who cares)" type="grey">}}
+{{<aside title="Note: Properties of Lebesgue Outer Measure" type="grey">}}
 - **Positivity**: $0 \leq \mu^*(E) \leq +\infty \\; \forall \\; E \in \mathbb{R}^d$
 - **Null empty set**: $\mu^*(\emptyset) = 0$
 - **Monotonicity**: $A \subset B \subset \mathbb{R}^n \Rightarrow m*(A) \leq m*(B)$